-- A beginner's guide to EU funding is produced by the European Commission (DG Budget) to share the EU funding opportunities available in the period 2014-2020.
-This guide is the first step to read as it offers a comprehensive collection of basic facts and links. - Your guide to EU funding on social inclusion, environment etc. - European funding guide for the nonprofit sector by ECAS: this publication is sold at €59; a free sample of the 2015 edition is available online. - Creatives' Europe Connect: this platform provides different informative documents on subjects such as crowdfunding, EU funding applications etc. - Guide to funding opportunities for cultural journalists in Europe, part of the EU-funded project Unpack the Arts (2012). - GALA funding guide on funding opportunities for projects related to art and environment, part of the EU-funded project GALA-Green Art Lab Alliance (2015). - More Europe Preparatory action on EU's cultural external relations: outcomes of the action include 26 country reports providing, among others, an insight on cultural policies and funding/support organisations
+- 'A beginner's guide to EU funding'

+is produced by the European

+Commission (DG Budget) to share the

+EU funding opportunities available in

+the period 2014-2020.
+This guide

+is the first step to read as it offers a

+comprehensive collection of basic

+facts and links

+- 'EU funding guide 2017 edition'

+- 'European funding guide for the nonprofit sector' by ECAS: this publication is sold at 59€ (49€ as an e-book); a free sample of the 2017 edition is available online

+- 'GALA funding guide on funding opportunities for projects related to art and environment', part of the EU-funded project GALA-Green Art Lab Alliance (2015) - check (under GALA projects / What's next? - next update in 2018

+- More Europe Preparatory action on EU's cultural external relations: outcomes of the action include 26 country reports providing, among others, an insight on cultural policies and funding/ support organisations (2014)

-- European external cultural relations:
+- Furopean external cultural relations:

 Paving new ways?
 This study delivers

-an overview of the EU funding procedures for the promotion of culture
+an overview of the EU funding

+procedures for the promotion of

-in foreign relations, and at explores
+culture in foreign relations, and

-alternative models of cooperation
+at explores alternative models of

-(2014).

-- Funding Sources for Cultural Initiatives in ACP Countries, by the Coalition for Cultural Diversity (2013).
+cooperation (2014)

+- Cultuur+Ondernemen, 'Business

+Guide for artists, creatives and small cultural organisations' (2017)

+- 'Crowdfunding4Culture.
+Reshaping the crowd's engagement in culture' (2017)

+- Pearle\, 'Funding opportunities for Performing Arts organisations through EU programmes', 2015

 - The Creative Europe Desks active in each EU country can inform you about which national organisations make available co-funding for European projects.